 No stress, just this happy, easy-going atmosphere.
 Sunglasses on, coat off, time to slip into this Catalonian culture and indulge in some tapas and Estrella.
 When in Rome!
 Huh, actually I could get used to this…

 Thirty minutes later, I’m a total convert and a now a self-confessed lover of all things Tapas!
-And the Paella… uh… Well I can’t say I wasn’t warned, I’ve already found a little soft spot for this city.
-Yep, fantastic food certainly is a sure fire way into my heart.
+And the Paella… uh… Well, I can’t say I wasn’t warned, I’ve already found a little soft spot for this city.
+Yep, fantastic food certainly is a sure fire way to my heart.

 Venturing further into Barri Gotic, forcing our way down one of the narrowest little streets ever we found the Picasso Museum.
 Being a fan of his work anyway, this place was on the top of my itinerary, but I had heard that even those who could take or leave most art galleries had really enjoyed this insight into Picasso’s early work and the discovery of how his practice evolved from a traditional style into his more well-known cubist form.

 Image Credit [http://www.bcn.cat/museupicasso/en/]

 Rather frustratingly for this happy snapper, there was a strict no photo policy inside the building, but for the standard 11 Euro entrance fee we got a great look around the permanent exhibition, which displays a full range of his works, extending from his preliminary sketches, delicate watercolours, early realist landscape and portrait works, following through to his Blue and Rose period and where he experimented and refined his practice has moved into the style that made Picasso a household name.